go-vikunja/vikunja/docs/config.md

   interface: ":3456"
   # The URL of the frontend, used to send password reset emails.
   frontendurl: ""
-  # The base path on the file system where the binary and assets are
+  # The base path on the file system where the binary and assets are.
+  # Vikunja will also look in this path for a config file, so you could provide only this variable to point to a folder
+  # with a config file which will then be used.
   rootpath: <the path of the executable>
   # The number of items which gets returned per page
   pagecount: 50